api3dao/old-api3-docs/docs/airnode/v0.8/reference/deployment-files/config-json.md

 ### `blockHistoryLimit`

 (optional) - The number of blocks in the past that the Airnode deployment should search for requests.
-Defaults to `300` (roughly 1 hour for Ethereum).
+Defaults to `300`, roughly 1 hour for Ethereum.

 ### `minConfirmations`